Newcastle, Shropshire

-Newcastle is a village in the rural south west of Shropshire, England.
+Newcastle (also known as Newcastle-on-Clun) is a village in the rural south west of Shropshire, England.
 It lies at the confluence of the River Clun and the Folly Brook, 3 miles west of the small town of Clun.
 The B4368 runs through the village, on its way between Craven Arms in Shropshire to Newtown in Powys.

-The village has a community hall, a campsite (Clun Valley Camping), a church and a pub (the "Crown Inn").
+The village has a community hall, a campsite (Clun Valley Camping, now permanently closed), a church and a pub (the "Crown Inn").

-The Parish
+Parish

 Newcastle on Clun is a civil parish which covers the village and surrounding countryside, reaching the border with Wales to the north.
 It is part of the remote and very rural Clun Forest, part of the Shropshire Hills AONB.
 Offa's Dyke and Offa's Dyke Path run through the area.
 The parish forms part of the Clun electoral division of Shropshire Council.
 In 2011 the parish had a population of 319.

 Church

 The Church of England parish church, dedicated to St John the Evangelist, was built by Shrewsbury architect Edward Haycock, Sr. in 1848.
 As a memorial to the First World War, electric lighting was installed in the building.
 The churchyard contains war graves of a soldier of World War I and another of World War II.